Plan To Start Affiliate Marketing

 Before we continue I would like to be very clear that there is no right or wrong way to do or be successful as an affiliate marketer.
 What I have found from my own experience and research into successful internet marketers is this: – “They Have A Plan”.
-Very few actually started with a plan; however there is common piece of advice they all seem to give “Plan”.
+Very few actually started with a plan; however, there is a common piece of advice they all seem to give “Plan”.

 My plan to start affiliate marketing is based on my experience and is not meant to be a follow by number formula to gain instant success.
 My plan is meant to be a guide to show a logical flow and the thought process to help you devise and follow your own plan to success.